Sex toys as a couple: how to bring up the subject with your partner?

 Deepening the bond within the relationship

-The sex toy then becomes a kind of little shared secret.
+The sex toy then becomes a kind of shared little secret.

 Your codes, your rules, your own way of playing with intimacy.

-Exploring new sensations with couples' sex toys
+Exploring new sensations through couples' sex toys

 Sex toys are also your gateway to new sensations.